Updated January 2020

 We’ve put together enough of these trips that we have a few ideas on what works well.
 This post and the others in the series (click here to see all five posts) provide details on what we think are our best ideas.

-The launching point for the series is ‘Constitutional D.C.’ — ideas for an 8th grade trip to Washington DC that focus on the nation’s foundational documents, because what city is better when it comes to that than D.C.?
+This entry in the series is ‘Constitutional D.C.’ — ideas for a trip to Washington, D.C. that focus on the nation’s foundational documents, because what city is better when it comes to that than D.C.?

 Washington, of course, is an easy day trip for schools in the Northeast and Mid-Atlantic.
 Pick two or three of the venues listed below and you’re sure to have an fascinating and enriching trip.

-An important note, though: The Archives Museum requires school groups to make (free) reservations before visiting, and those reservation slots fill up quickly.
-You — or your tour operator — need to act now to get a reservation this school year.
+An important note, though: The Archives Museum requires school groups to make reservations before visiting, with a service fee of $1 per visitor.
+And those reservation slots fill up quickly.
+You — or your tour operator — need to act quickly once you have picked out your trip dates.
+Read more on the Archives museum site.

 The author of the Declaration of Independence is honored at this iconic memorial.
 Enough said.